 If this is the kind of feedback you are hearing, a shift in orientation may be just what you need to breath new life into your strategy.
 Consider, for example, what Jason Blumer has managed to do with the coaching he offers through his CPA firm and the Thriveal Network.

-Sales of Jason’s online coaching courses are driven much more by the energy and sense of community he has fostered over time than the typical “Check the compliance box” CPE sale.
-In fact, Jason doesn’t even offer CPE credit.
-Nonetheless, learners line up to pay $4,795 for the live course and $1,200 for the self study.
-Sure, it’s top notch, highly functional content, but you can bet that it’s the emotional connection to Jason and his unique perspective that is driving those sales.
+Participation Jason’s Thriveal Academy and Incubator are driven much more by the energy and sense of community he has fostered over time than the typical “Check the compliance box” CPE sale.
+Certainly, it’s top notch, highly functional content, but you can bet that it’s the emotional connection to Jason and his unique perspective that is driving sales.

 So, give it some thought: what might you do to shift your orientation?
 (The reverse direction works too, of course – i.e., from emotional to functional – I find you don’t tend to see as much of a need for that in continuing education markets.)